WangKehanK/PetCom/Scrum.md

 https://buspark.atlassian.net/jira/software/projects/PET/boards/17/backlog
 # Sprint #1

-We estimate we can finish three stories during the first sprint.
+We estimate we can finish one stories during the first sprint.
 Those are:

 - Homepage
-- Login
-- Signup

 ### 2.28 Daily Scrum